datahub-project/datahub/metadata-ingestion/s3-ingestion.md

    ![8_review](../docs/imgs/s3-ingestion/8_review.png)

-9. Finally, let's trigger the crawler run since we selected 'On demand'.
+9. Finally, let's trigger the crawler run as we previously selected 'On demand'.
 From the list of crawlers, click the one we just created, and hit 'Run crawler'.
+(Otherwise, if you selected a scheduled frequency, just wait for your crawler to run automatically).

    ![9_run](../docs/imgs/s3-ingestion/9_run.png)

-Once done, you should see an `avro` table in the data catalog along with the following metadata:
+Once complete, you should see an `avro` table in the data catalog along with the following metadata:

 ![10_outputs](../docs/imgs/s3-ingestion/10_outputs.png)